Screening and Selecting Tenants - the Most Important Task You'll Ever Do!

 The best way to avoid problems with tenants is to avoid taking on problem tenants in the first place.

-The successful landlord will eliminate 95% plus of all letting problems through careful screening and selection of tenants.
+The successful landlord will eliminate 95% plus of all letting problems through the careful screening and selection of tenants.

 Landlords are always anxious when they have a property vacant and want to fill the vacancy as fast as possible, but always remember this: no tenant at all is 100 times better that a bad one!